Ko-Apps/Hackernews-Clone/README.md

 HackerNews clone site with react and graphql

 # Start the web app
-In the client you run:
+In the server you run:
 `npm install`
+`prisma deploy`
+follow up with demo server and configure prisma `prisma generate`
 `node src/index.js`

 Runs the graphql server playground